Georgetown heated igloos

 Merwin’s Wharf will once again offer igloo dining this winter.
 The full-service igloos at Merwin’s Wharf are fully furnished and heated, overlooking the Cuyahoga River.
 They can hold anywhere from 2-8 people, and can be reserved for two-hour time slots.

-Booking info: There’s a $50 booking fee per igloo, and an automatic 20% gratuity added to your bill.
-They are available starting on November 1, 2023 and running through the end of February 2024.
-You definitely should book in advance, and can book here.
+Booking info: There’s a $25 booking fee per igloo, and an automatic 20% gratuity added to your bill.
+They are available starting in mid-November 2025 and running through February 15, 2026.
+You need to book in advance, and can book here.

 1 Club Dr, Cleveland (Highland Heights) | For: Meals